-It is usual for there to be a clause in settlement agreements stating that the employee cannot disclose the existence or terms of, or circumstances leading up to, their signing a settlement agreement, or the negotiations relating to it, to any third party other than those permitted by the wording of the settlement agreement.
-Often compromise agreements will specify that the employee may disclose such matters in strict confidence to their spouse/civil partner, their solicitors/accountant and to HMRC only.
-If the employee needs to disclose any such information for the purpose of claiming upon any employment related insurance policy e.g. mortgage protection, then an amendment should be negotiated to allow for this.
+It is usual for there to be a clause insettlement agreements stating that the employee cannot disclose the existence or terms of, or circumstances or negotiations leading up to their signing, a settlement agreement to any third party other than those permitted by the wording of the settlement agreement.
+Often settlement agreements will specify that the employee may disclose such matters in strict confidence to their spouse/partner/civil partner, their solicitors/accountant and to HMRC only.
+If the employee has any employment related insurance e.g. mortgage protection, and needs to disclose any such information to their insurer for the purpose of claiming upon the policy, then an amendment to the wording may be needed to provide for that.

-Sometimes settlement agreements will contain a clause stating that prior to signing it the employee has not already breached the confidentiality provisions.
+Sometimes settlement agreements will contain a clause stating that prior to signing it the employee has not already breached these confidentiality provisions.

 26. Do settlement agreements contain restrictions about making derogatory comments?

-It is usual for there to be a clause in settlement agreements stating that the employee will not make or publish derogatory statements about the employer or its officers or staff or which may lower their reputations.
+It is usual for there to be a clause in settlement agreements stating that the employee will not make or publish derogatory statements about the employer or its officers and employees or which may lower their reputations.

-Such clauses are not always expressed to be mutual and therefore sometimes need amending so that the employer is also making the same commitment in relation to the employee.
+Such clauses are not always expressed to be mutual and therefore sometimes need amending so that the employer also makes such a commitment to the employee.